thernst-de/smarthome.plugin.autoblind/README.md

 - The state "night" is using the default configuration but changes are made:
     - The condition set "enter" is extended with an additional condition
     - An additional enter condition set "enter_presence" is added
+- In this example, the plugin is triggered every 5 minutes (300 seconds).
+Instead of `cycle` you can also use `crontab` or `eval_trigger` to trigger the plugin.